jsdoc/jsdoc.github.io/content/en/about-types.md

 [Google Closure Compiler type expression][closure], as well as several other formats that are specific to JSDoc.

-If JSDoc determines that a type expression is invalid, it will display an error and stop running.
+If JSDoc determines that a type expression is invalid, it will display an error message.
+To force JSDoc to stop running when a type expression is invalid, use the `--pedantic` option.
-You can turn this error into a warning by running JSDoc with the `--lenient` option.

 **Note**: Full support for Google Closure Compiler-style type expressions is available in JSDoc 3.2 and later.
 Earlier versions of JSDoc included partial support for Closure Compiler type